VikeLabs/maps/api/README.md

 ## Running

 `gradlew api:run` will run the server.
+Note you will need a postgres database running.
+Runnning the image created by db.Dockerfile should do it.

 ## Testing